France World Cup Fixtures, Squad, Group, Guide - World Soccer

 Will there be any surprise selections?

-France have so much talent it’s frightening.
-Defender Aymeric Laporte, midfielders Tiemoue Bakayoko and Wylan Cyprien, and striker Moussa Dembele are among those pushing
+France have so much talent it’s frightening, but yes there have been.
+Defender Aymeric Laporte, midfielders Tiemoue Bakayoko and Wylan Cyprien, and strikers Moussa Dembele, Alexandre Lacazette have been omitted.
+Wingers Anthony Martial and Kingsley Coman have also failed to make the squad.

 Is today’s France better than the team that made it to the Final of Euro 2016?